graniet/kheish/README.md

 - **Module Caching:**
   Results of module actions are cached.
 Avoid redundant expensive operations by checking if the result already exists.

-## Roadmap

-- Add support for more LLM providers.
-- Introduce more sophisticated caching and compression of conversation history.
-- Expand the library of modules (e.g., `git`, `http`).
-- Improve UI/CLI for running and monitoring tasks.

 ## Contributing